Subscribe to Newsletter

 The 150w and 400w HPS lights are adequate for smaller closet-space grows, but could not transition into a larger room if need be.
 For this reason, the iPower 600w HPS grow light system shined brightly amongst its competitors as a jack-of-all-trades.

 There are countless 600w HPS grow light systems on the market, but the iPower is one of the most affordable devices with a brand name.
-Coming in at $150, this is a hard deal to pass up when compared to competing brands.
+Coming in at an affordable price, this is a hard deal to pass up when compared to competing brands.

 IPower has become a driving force in the lighting industry, ranking as one of the top HPS bulb producers on the market.
 Additionally, this package also includes a 600w MH bulb for when you’re vegging your cannabis plants to their adequate size.